zschreib1/vocaplus-ios-app/README.md

 Coding sample from **Voca+**, the *vocabulary-reference* **iOS app** that I created using **Swift**, **UIKit**, **Interface Builder**, **SQLite**, **Oxford Languages API**, **Xcode**.

+Click here for more info about [Voca+](https://www.zoeschreiber.be/portfolio/vocaplus)Voca+ iOS app.

 ## FUNCTIONALITY
 This coding excerpt implements:
 - *looking up* a word in The Oxford Dictionary,